mgreter/sass.link.js/README.md

 I had to patch the sass.js library to have a hook to load requested files by synchronous XHR.
-This is expensive, as libsass tries to stat all possible names and does not seem to abort the loop when one candidate is found.
+This is expensive, as libsass tries to stat all possible names and does not seem to abort the loop when one candidate is found (seems only true if you set an import path).

 Compatibility
 =============

 Tested with the latest versions of Firefox, Chrome, Opera and Internet Explorer.
-IE 9 and below will not work as there is an issue with the way libsass is compiled with emscripten.
-It may be possible to make this work, but I'm uncertain how much performance penalty this would mean.
+IE 9 and below will not work as it is not possible to compile libsass via emscripten that will still be runnable in IE 9 and below.
 It will currently error out with this message:
 "Assertion failed: Cannot fallback to non-typed array case: Code is too specialized".